Push Press

 Variations

-The push press can be performed from behind the neck.
+The push press can be performed from behind the neck and with a pause in the dip.